Style Secrets We Learned From Downton Abbey

 Even Victorian and Edwardian nobility had a practical streak!

-Psst—this is how much the British crown jewels are actually worth.
+Psst—here’s how much the British crown jewels are actually worth.

 Don’t let a tiny wardrobe malfunction ruin your day